 The bowl was also very wide and deep — so much so that I ran out of "filler" rocks.
 Putting a lot of rocks in a large bowl makes it too heavy to move around.
 The rocks also displace a significant amount of water, so the advantage you're gaining in less-frequent topping off in a big bowl is lost.
 Some gardeners use small PVC joints — a relatively lightweight but low-volume, sturdy solution.
 My husband suggested plastic pot scrubbers, and the disk-shaped type did the job.
 A dressing of rocks on top hid them from view.
 And they come with a convenient hole in the middle, so I threaded one down on the plastic tubing at the top of the pump housing.
 I covered it with two thin, wide pieces of rock, and a few assorted pebbles.
 It was a lightweight way of building more height to the fountain.

 Along the way, I learned more about the kind of rocks that you can't use in a water feature.
 Everything you put in a water fountain needs to be inert; whatever disintegrates could damage the pump.
 Granite, polished rock, quartz and flagstone are great.
 Limestone and sandstone are, of course, out.
 Some favorite composite rocks brought home from my travels felt too grainy to use safely.

 There were a lot of other adventures with those four fountains.
 By the end of the day, I was wet, gritty-kneed and somewhat more educated.
 But I also had three interesting fountains that, unlike the ready-made fountains, reflected a bit of my personal taste, and, best yet, I'd "dialed" them to the type of water noise I like to hear.

 Maybe you'd like to try creating a containerized fountain on your own.
 Or, skip the pump altogether and fashion a static water garden.
-And who knows, maybe a beautiful mini-water garden would be perfect for someone on your holiday shopping list.
+And who knows, maybe a beautiful mini water garden would be perfect for someone on a gift list.